Whale watching in the Arctic

 Sadly, some countries continue to hunt whales for food, which we oppose.
 If your cruise either starts or finishes in Iceland then you may encounter whale on the menu in some restaurants – we recommend people avoid it, and hopefully we will eventually see an end to the practise.

-Read on for the best Arctic cruises travel advice offered up by our holiday experts who have spent years working in the far north, with tips on which regions to visit, recommendations for twitchers and health and safety advice.
+Read on for the best travel advice from our holiday experts who have spent years working in the far north.